 One of the goals of the University is to develop engaged and enlightened citizens.
 The Center believes its community outreach programs, activities, and services provides the UIW community with various meaningful experiences to become engaged with the local and regional community.
-The following is a brief summary listing of those activities supported by the Center during the 2020-2021 academic year:
+The following is a brief listing of community partnership activities supported by the Center during the 2020-2021 academic year: